CloudGlitch/NewTabSearch/README.md

 # NewTabSearch

-current version : 1
+current version : Cloud NewTab Search v1 alpha

-beta version : <a href="https://github.com/CloudGlitch/NewTabSearch/releases/tag/v1.2-beta">v1.2-beta</a>
+beta version : <a href="https://github.com/CloudGlitch/NewTabSearch/releases/tag/v1.2-preview">Cloud NewTab Search v1.2 preview</a>

 Any part of this <a href="https://CloudGlitch.github.io/NewTabSearch">website</a> is not allowed to redistribute , reproduce or recreate.